Things to Do in San Salvador

 I started as a tour guide a few years ago.
 I want to share my city with you.
 I want you to see more than just buildings and lights.
 I'm going to show you real people and the stories no one dares to tell.

-On the tour, we visited churches, squares, markets, bars, and coffee shops.
+On the tour, we visited the Los Ilustres cemetery in the morning, as well as churches, squares, markets, bars, and coffee shops.

 A good coffee, a national beer, or our national dishes like pupusa, it's possible.